sayur-lokal/sayur-lokal/brainstorm/idea.md

 1. **Browse**: Choose from curated meal-prep bundles or individual fresh products
 2. **Order**: Place an order via mobile/desktop
 3. **Package**: Items are sourced, packed with sustainable materials
-4. **Deliver**: Delivered to your door via PasarLokal's private eco-friendly delivery network
+4. **Deliver**: Delivered to your door via Sayur Lokal's private eco-friendly delivery network
 5. **Review & Earn**: Leave a review, track your impact, and earn eco points

 ---